framer/framer-bridge-dependency-kit/README.md

-# Framer Bridge Starter Kit
+# Framer Bridge Dependecny Kit

 Framer Bridge is a suite of tools: